Environmental Clinic I: Earthrise

 Students who enroll in Earthrise also are eligible to take Earthrise Ethics, a two-semester, one credit per semester course that satisfies the Professional Responsibility graduation prerequisite.

 A student must have permission to register for this course.
-To do so, students should submit an application for admission to the course (available on the Registrar’s or Earthrise’s websites) no later than May 20, 2016.
-Students will receive notification as to whether they may register for the course no later than June 6, 2016.
+To do so, students should submit an application for admission to the course (available on the Registrar’s or Earthrise’s websites) no later than March 24, 2017.
+Students will receive notification as to whether they may register during the first week of April.
 If the course is oversubscribed, preference will be based on interest and year in school.